Trusted Paris itineraries & local intel since 2003

 7. Discover French Revolution History on a Walking Tour:

-A French Revolution Walking Tour is best for those of you who want to celebrate Bastille Day in a more meaningful way.
-With this tour, you get to learn more about the history and significance of this national holiday while feeling like a part of its celebration.
+A French Revolution Walking Tour is best for those who want to celebrate Bastille Day more meaningfully.
+On this tour, you will learn more about the history and significance of this national holiday while feeling like a part of its celebration.

 On this tour, you are led by an expert guide who takes you to Paris’ most important revolutionary sites.
 For instance, landmarks like Place de la Bastille, Place des Vosges, Hotel de Ville, Colonne de Juillet, Place de la Concorde, and La Conciergerie, where Marie Antoinette spent her final days.